Avinashy07/Safety_Managment.app/README.md

+:

-College Safety Management System
+🏫 College Safety Management System

-This is a simple web application for managing and tracking safety incidents within a college or university.
-It allows authorized users to report, view, update, and delete safety incidents.
-The system includes user authentication to ensure that only logged-in users can access the core functionalities.
+A simple web application for managing and tracking safety incidents within a college or university.
+The system allows authorized users to report, view, update, and delete safety incidents.
+It includes user authentication to ensure that only logged-in users can access the core functionalities.

-Features
+✨ Features

-User Authentication: Users must log in to access the system.
+User Authentication: Secure login system for authorized access.

-Incident Tracking: Records the title, description, location, and reporter for each incident.
+Incident Tracking: Record details like title, description, location, and reporter.

+CRUD Operations: Report new incidents, view reports, update details, or delete them.

-Admin Panel: Uses Django's built-in admin interface for easy management of users and incidents.
+Admin Panel: Leverages Django’s built-in admin interface to manage users and incidents.

-How to Use
+🚀 Getting Started

+Clone the repository and open the project folder.

+Create and activate a virtual environment.

+Install the required dependencies.

+Apply migrations to set up the database.

+Create a superuser account for admin access.

-Access the App: Navigate to the provided URL in your web browser.
-You will be redirected to the login page.
+Run the development server and open the application in your browser.

-Login: Use your credentials to log in.

-Report Incidents: Once logged in, you can view existing incidents and report new ones.

-Manage Incidents: Use the admin panel to manage all safety incident data.